sookinoby/mxnet-ccn-samples/README.md

 The full notebook is located at [https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/Cnn-mxnet.ipynb](https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/Cnn-mxnet.ipynb)

 In order to work through this notebook, we expect you'll have a very basic understanding of neural network, convolution, activation units, gradient descent, NumPy, and OpenCV.
-These prerequistes are not mandatory, but having a basic understanding will help.
+These prerequisites are not mandatory, but having a basic understanding will help.

 By the end of the notebook, you will be able to: